What to Wear Two-Stepping in Austin: A Real Guide

 Austin honky-tonks are not a costume party.
 You don't need to dress like you're auditioning for Urban Cowboy.
 The best outfit is one that lets you move, doesn't make you overheat, and makes you feel good.

-Dresses and skirts work beautifully - they move with you and make spins look effortless.
-Anything mid-thigh to knee-length is ideal; long flowing skirts can get stepped on.
-Jeans with a comfortable top work just as well.
+Other than that, comfort wins every time.
+Dresses and skirts work beautifully if that's your thing - they move with you and make spins look effortless.
+Mid-thigh to knee-length is ideal; long flowing skirts can get stepped on.
 Avoid anything tight through the hips (restricts footwork) or anything strapless (you'll be pulling it up all night).

-Jeans and a button-down is the classic uniform, and it works for a reason.
+Jeans and a comfortable top is the timeless uniform, and it works for a reason.
 Avoid anything with a lot of extra fabric that could catch on your partner.
 A Western shirt with pearl snaps is fun but not required.
-Bring a bandana or small towel - you'll sweat.
+Nobody's judging.

 Hats: optional, not mandatory